Access for Guide Dogs

 Attempt to deny these rights to a blind or vision impaired person solely because he or she is accompanied by a Guide Dog or to treat a person with a vision impairment less favourably because of the fact they possess or are accompanied by a Guide Dog

-The laws also apply to people training Guide Dogs and Guide Dog puppies.
+The laws also apply to people training Guide Dogs and Guide Dog puppies in training.

 The relevant Laws